Kanishk2254/ai-body-type-classifier/README.md

 - **Good lighting** and minimal background distractions
 - **Front-facing** or slightly angled pose

+### 🖼️ Sample Images
+Check the `images/` folder for:
+- Sample test images
+- Body type examples
+- App screenshots
+- Usage guidelines

+See `images/README.md` for detailed information about image requirements and examples.

 ## 🧠 How It Works

 ### 1. Pose Estimation